 What are Tabata Workouts

-Tabata workouts typically consist of 8 rounds of 20 seconds of intense exercise followed by 10 seconds of rest for a total of 4 minutes.
+Tabata workouts typically consist of 8 rounds of 20 seconds of intense exercise followed by 10 seconds of rest for a total of 4 minutes, which is quick.
 The original format created by Dr. Izumo Tabata was created using elite cyclist and only 4 minutes total in duration due to the very high intensity levels that they were able to sustain.

 Types of Exercises for Tabata

 Most individuals cannot sustain this same intensity, so multiple segments would generally be necessary to get the same results as the elite cyclist.
 This can be done with any type of exercise, but some popular options include running, biking, swimming, and weight training.